arun-babu/freestyle/README.md

 KGP =     -----------------------------------------------------------
 	       Time taken to decrypt using the correct key
 ```

-A paper on Freestyle is available at: [(eprint.iacr.org)](https://eprint.iacr.org/2018/1127.pdf)
+Freestyle is released in ISC License; and a paper on Freestyle is available at: [(eprint.iacr.org)](https://eprint.iacr.org/2018/1127.pdf)

-On Linux, you need to install libbsd-dev package for arc4random() and arc4random_uniform() functions.

-Freestyle is released in ISC License.

 randen-rng (https://github.com/jedisct1/randen-rng) is released in Apache License Version 2.0, January 2004.

 **To run:**

+On Ubuntu, libbsd-dev package is needed for arc4random() and arc4random_uniform() functions.

 ```
 	$ git clone https://github.com/arun-babu/freestyle
 	$ cd freestyle